Expert Guide on How to Keep Birds Away from Your Home & Garden

 Birds tend to build nests in the spring.
 Different bird species prefer different nesting areas.
 Pigeons and seagulls nest on flat roofs, while crows, magpies, and starlings prefer nests in trees.
 Birds may nest inside structures like garden sheds or even in the loft of your house if they can get access.

 The best way to deal with this is to stop it from happening in the first place.
 Once birds establish a good nesting site, they will return year after year if they can.
-It's better to make sure they can't build a nest by denying them access to potential nesting sites.
+It's better to make sure they can't build a nest by denying them access to potential nesting sites — and to do that work outside the nesting season.

 Health and Safety Risks

 Birds can also carry ectoparasites like mites.
-These creatures will often live in a bird nest, and when the birds leave, mites may come inside your home looking for a new food source and bite you.
+These often live in a bird nest, and when the birds leave, mites may come indoors looking for a new food source and bite you.

-Also, some birds aggressively defend their nests.
-Magpies, crows, and seagulls can be quite aggressive.
-They may swoop at people and pets who get close to the nest.
+Some birds aggressively defend their nests, too.
+Magpies, crows and seagulls can be quite bold and may swoop at people and pets who get close to an active nest.

 Identifying Signs of a Bird Infestation